107208579/tracking/README.md

 ## What setup do you specifically use?
+Here is a list of
+- iOS Shortcuts
+-

-I have a [Nextcloud](http://nextcloud.com/) server running that keeps my iPhone, iPad, and iMac calendars in sync.
-On the go, I log events on my iPhone via some of these [iOS shortcuts](https://github.com/107208579/calendar-tracking/tree/main/shortcuts).
-At home I use wireless [Zigbee switches](https://github.com/107208579/calendar-tracking/blob/main/switches/setup.md) that allow me to log events via a simple button press.
-I also modify events directly in the [macOS Calendar](http://support.apple.com/guide/calendar/welcome/mac) or in [BusyCal](https://www.busymac.com/busycal/) if really required.
+My setup consists of a [Nextcloud](http://nextcloud.com/) server that keeps my iPhone, iPad, and iMac calendars in sync.
+In addition, I log

 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740">
 </p>

 My setup has different calendars, such as Education, Employment, Errands, Entertainment, Food, Health, Housework, Hygiene, Projects, Rest, Socialising, Sports, and Transportation.
 * EDU